-Disney’s Polynesian Village Resort- 847 rooms, suites and concierge service designed with South Pacific Island theming along the beach of Seven Seas Lagoon.
+Disney’s Polynesian Village Resort – 484 traditional hotel rooms/suites in addition to 20 over-the-water bungalows and 360 deluxe studio villas as part of the Disney Vacation Club Resort, Disney’s Polynesian Villas and bungalows.
+The resort is designed with South Pacific Island theming along the beach of Seven Seas Lagoon.
 Dining options include ‘Ohana, Kona Café, Captain Cook’s, the “Spirit of Aloha” dinner show, Tambu Lounge, room service.
 Recreation and amenities include swimming, boating, jogging, playground, game room, shopping, child care, laundry facilities.
 Transportation by monorail, watercraft and motor coach.

 Disney’s Wilderness Lodge– 727 guestrooms reflect a “woodsy” national park-like setting.
 Reminiscent of Old Faithful Inn at Yellowstone Park — with distinctive Disney touches.
 A spectacular six-story lobby, replete with teepee-topped chandeliers, totem poles and an 82-foot-tall stone fireplace.
 A bubbling hot spring in the lobby expands outside the building into a roaring waterfall flowing into the swimming area (featuring hot and cold spas).
 A geothermal “geyser” erupts hourly from a rocky outcrop at the edge of Bay Lake.
 Recreation and amenities include bike and boat rentals, swimming, playground, laundry, game room and on-site child care.
 Dining options include Artist Point, Whispering Canyon Café, Roaring Fork Snacks and Arcade, Territory Lounge, pool bar and room service.
 One boardroom/meeting room – 750 square feet.
 Easy access to theme parks via watercraft and motor coach.